Edd Mann Developer

 }

-The above example recursively calls itself, passing in the inputted string, excluding the first character on each iteration, which is instead appended to the result.
-Iterating through this process until no input is present (the base case) results in a reversed string.
+This example recursively calls itself, passing in the input string excluding the first character on each iteration, which is then appended to the result.
+This process continues until no input remains (the base case), resulting in a reversed string.

 8: Internal function recursion